liang2zhu1/share-git-url/README.md

 ## Features

-This extension provides ability to easily get sharable URLs for git files (as of 0.0.1 release the git provider is limited to [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/) only)
+This extension provides ability to easily get sharable URLs for git files

 - Copy (or open) url of active `Editor` document
 - Copy a markdown version of active `Editor` document (for sharing with eg Teams)